Life Enigma

 Life Enigma is an album by French jazz fusion artist Jean-Luc Ponty, released in 2001.
 It is his first on his own label, JLP and arrives seven years since his last solo studio release No Absolute Time (1993).

 Critical reception

-Todd Jenkins stated in his All About Jazz review: "...Ponty shows he’s up to the task of carrying the spirit of fusion into the new millennium instead of just mining the same old spent lodes.
+Todd Jenkins stated in All About Jazz that "Ponty shows he’s up to the task of carrying the spirit of fusion into the new millennium instead of just mining the same old spent lodes.
 Though it was a while in coming, Life Enigma was worth every minute of the wait."
-Glenn Astarita states "...if you're expecting some of the innovative pyrotechnics and high-octane jazz-fusion witnessed on some of his previous sessions you might be disappointed." while Ken Dryden in AllMusic proclaimed that "This is easily one of Jean-Luc Ponty's most compelling releases."
+Glenn Astarita stated that "if you're expecting some of the innovative pyrotechnics and high-octane jazz-fusion witnessed on some of his previous sessions you might be disappointed."
+Ken Dryden in AllMusic proclaimed, "This is easily one of Jean-Luc Ponty's most compelling releases."

 Track listing

 All songs by Jean-Luc Ponty.